Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has four charges, you regain all charges at the end of a long rest.

-Whenever you take damage you can spend two charges to reduce the damage by an amount equal to five times your proficiency bonus
+Whenever you take damage you can spend up to two charges to reduce the damage by an amount equal to five times your proficiency bonus

 ---